Stripe has soared past SpaceX and pushed past Instacart to become the most valuable startup in the country.

 Stripe’s growth has made it one of the most widely anticipated initial public offering candidates of 2021, though it has yet to indicate whether they have plans to file.
 We will continue to monitor the company’s job listings to see what insight they might give us into the company’s growth strategy.

-If you’re interested in the data behind this post, contact us to learn more.
+If you’re interested in the job market data behind this post, contact us to learn more.

 Related insights and resources